jackcallister/jarsbe.github.io/_posts/2015-12-19-getting-started-with-electronics-pt-1-basics.markdown

 - A **wave** is a repeating flucuation in a current or a voltage.
 - A **signal** is a periodic waveform that conveys information.
 - **Modulation** is the process that generates a waveform.
-- **Noise** is small random electrical currents entering a circuit.
+- **Noise** is the small random electrical currents entering a circuit.

 Next up will be a summary of electronic components, their effects and uses.